Bayesian nonparametric discontinuity design: Introduction

-The idea behind these approaches is that, around the assignment threshold, data points are distributed essentially randomly, so that locally the conditions of RCT are recreated~\cite{Lee2010,Imbens2008}.
-Crucially, for this to work, these methods assume that the sampled population cannot directly influence its score on the assignment variable.
-For example, if a patient can actively manipulate their own cholesterol level they can determine whether they are in the intervention or the control group, which would render the conclusion invalid.
-The methodological pipeline of quasi-experimental designs like these generally consists of three steps~\cite{Rischard2018}.
-First, a regression is fit to each of the two groups individually.
-Typically, one parametrizes this as linear regression.
-Next, the fits are extrapolated to the threshold.
-Finally, the difference between the extrapolations of the two groups at the boundary is taken as the effect size of the intervention.
+The bread and butter of scientific research is the randomized-controlled trial (RCT)~\citep{Hill1952}.
+In this design, the sample population is randomly divided into two groups; one that is manipulated (e.g. a drug is administered or a treatment is performed), while the other is left unchanged.
+RCT allows one to perform \emph{causal inference}, and learn about the causal effect of the intervention~\citep{Pearl2009,Imbens2015}.
+However, in practice there may be several insurmountable ethical or pragmatic hurdles that deter one from using RCT, such as ethical or pragmatic concerns.
+Luckily, all is not lost for experimental design.
+There exist several \emph{quasi}-experimental designs (QEDs) that replace random assignment with deterministic assignment, which still allow for causal inferences, but at the cost of additional assumptions~\citep{Shadish2002}.
+Prominent examples are regression discontinuity (RD) and interrupted time series (ITS) designs, that assign a sample to one of the two groups based on it passing a threshold on an assignment variable~\citep{Campbell1963,Lauritzen2001,McDowall1980}.
+The idea behind these approaches is that, around the assignment threshold, observations are distributed essentially randomly, so that locally the conditions of RCT are recreated~\citep{Lee2010,Imbens2008}.
+The methodological pipeline of quasi-experimental designs like these generally consists of three steps~\citep{Rischard2021}.
+First, a regression (typically linear) is fit to each of the two groups individually.
+Next, the regressions are extrapolated to the threshold (RD), or to the entire post-intervention range (ITS).
+Finally, the difference between the extrapolations of the two groups is taken as the effect size of the intervention.
 A straightforward statistical test can be applied to check whether the effect is present.

-Although RD, ITS and DiD have been applied frequently in education, econometrics and political science, recent studies have pointed out that they are underutilized in other domains, such as neuroscience, behavioural science and medicine~\cite{Marinescu2018,Moscoe2015}.
-In this paper we provide a novel Bayesian non-parametric framework for quasi-experimental design, which we refer to as \method. \method is a Bayesian approach to quasi-experimental design that offers several advantages to existing approaches for RD and ITS.